maxkunes/bean/README.md

-### This branch was the proof on concept for the in development branch.
-The in development branch does not have the same feature set as the current master branch.
-The in development branch is the future of this project.
-Concider this branch stale.
 # A VERY WIP custom scripting language lexer, parser and evaluator.
 ## What is this written in?
 C++, targeting C++17